 Firstly, make sure that all accounting staff are available during the time that the auditors are on site with you.

-Secondly, below is a summary of some of the main documents that should be prepared in advance of the audit.
-If the documents are all readily available this will minimise the disruption to your staff members during the audit.
+Secondly, below is a summary of some of the main documents to be prepared in advance of the audit.
+If the documents are all readily available disruption to your staff members during the audit will be minimised: